Hervian/lambda-factory/README.md

 * `invoke_for_double`

 Remember not to rely on autoboxing when passing arguments to the invocation method.
 If your method expects an Integer, and you pass an int, you will get an ´AbstractMethodException´.
-There are 4 `create(...)` methods:
+There are 8 `create(...)` methods:

 * `Lambda create(Method method)`
 * `Lambda create(Method method, MethodHandles.Lookup lookup)`
 * `T create(Method method, Class<T> interface, String interfaceMethodName)`
 * `T create(Method method, MethodHandles.Lookup lookup, Class<T> interface, String interfaceMethodName)`
+* `createSpecial(...)` - each of the create methods come in a "createSpecial" variant.
+See explanation below.

 The method `create(Method method)` creates a Lambda with the same access rights as a Method with `setAccessible()==true`.
 That is, both private, package, protected and public methods are accessible to the created Lambda.
 The method `create(Method method, MethodHandles.Lookup lookup)` creates a Lambda that has the access rights of the argument provided Lookup.
 The lookup's acceess rights reflect the class, which created it.
 To access private methods of a class using this constructor, the Lookup must either have been created in the given class, or the Method must have `setAccessible()==true`.
 Create a Lookup like this: `MethodHandles.lookup()`.
 The signatures that accept an interface class can be used if one wishes to create a dynamic implementation of some other interface than the default Lambda.
+The `createSpecial` variants create a Lambda that will _not_ be subject to dynamic method dispatch.
+Example:
+Let class A implement a method called 'someMethod'.
+And let class B extend A and override 'someMethod'.
+Then, calling {@link #createSpecial(Method)} with a Method object referring to A.someMethod, will return a Lambda that calls A.someMethod, even when invoked with B as the instance.

 This is the price we pay for the speed:
 * We have no single varargs based invocation method as in Reflection.
 Instead, we have one for every combination of parameters (primitives, Object + void) up until some maximum (see _Implementation comments_ section).